-This the first course of the freshman English requirement for English and Journalism students who have indicated an interest in English and/ or Journalism as a major.
+This the first course of the freshman English requirement for English and journalism students who have indicated an interest in English and/ or journalism as a major.
 It develops writing skills in a range of formal and informal texts involved with expository modes (form) in comparison/contrast, classification/division, causal analysis, and argument.
 It is designed to provide intensive practice in writing-a recursive process-and related skills (analytical reading, speaking, and listening).
 The course gives attention to language and mechanics relevant to grammar and usage appropriate for the writing process.
 Prerequisite: Declaration of intention to major in English or journalism.
-Taken by majors in place of ENG 131.